 Overweight men are more likely to have ED.
 If you are carrying too many pounds, it is time to get serious about losing weight; check with your doctor and begin the journey back to a healthy life.

 Often men who smoke will experience problems getting and maintaining an erection.
 Smoking can damage blood vessels, and restrict the flow of blood.

 While you might think that drinking a lot of alcohol makes you sexy, it can actually keep you from having an erection.
 If you want to enjoy an evening of sexual intercourse with your partner, try and limit your alcohol consumption to only one or two drinks.

-Co-existing conditions can include diabetes, high cholesterol, depression or kidney disease.
-If a doctor has not formally diagnosed you with any of these conditions, it may be wise to ask at a future appointment.
+Coexisting conditions can include diabetes, high cholesterol, depression, or kidney disease.
+If a doctor has not diagnosed you with any of these conditions, it may be wise to ask at a future appointment for testing.

 If you are experiencing any type of stress, do you know how to manage it before it affects you?
 Even simple stress can cause sexual dysfunction.
 Anxiety, additionally, takes both an emotional and physical toll on your body.
 It is among the most common contributors to psychological ED.

-Some drugs could interfere with you ability to have an erection.
-Check with your doctor and ask about possible side effects for any medications you are taking, especially any drugs for high blood pressure.
-Other drugs that can affect performance include heart or cholesterol medications, some depression and bipolar drugs, medications for GERD and hormone drugs.
+Some drugs could interfere with your ability to have an erection.
+Check with your doctor and ask about possible side effects for any medications you are taking, especially drugs for high blood pressure.
+Other drugs that can affect performance include heart or cholesterol medications, some depression and bipolar drugs, medications for GERD, and hormone drugs.

 Medically reviewed by: Jennifer Sobol, D.O., urologist with the Michigan Institute of Urology, West Bloomfield, Michigan.
 Review provided by VeriMed Healthcare Network, Dec.
 2016.